gdtech/node-lgtv/README.md

 KNOWN ISSUES
 ============

-        - the TV serial port can ocassionally lock up and if this does happen the TV needs a manual power reset (no way around this)
+        - the TV serial port can ocassionally lock up and TV needs a manual power reset (no way around this)
         - no support for setting channels using number input yet (working on it)

 USAGE